inside the inner circle of europe’s old-world elite

 The only thing I can think of is, you know when people were obsessed with watching television series like Dallas?
 Or even now when they're watching The Tudors or anything like that?
 These pictures were of a life that I think Americans, not really dreamed of, but that was their ideal of a royalty or a grand life.
 One that I think Americans have looked up to since the beginning of history.

 Did you come to see Europe as a coherent entity or did it remain separate countries to you?

 Oh, that's a very interesting question.
 I think there are things that are very similar.
 And usually it had to do with a taste, that was probably borrowed from as far back as you can go.
-As people travelled they would say, oh, I like that, I'm going to do that too.
+As people traveled they would say, 'oh, I like that, I'm going to do that too.'
 And one of the things which is kind of funny and superficial is the yellow wall.
-A certain coloured yellow wall is in many countries.
+A certain colored yellow wall is in many countries.
 So things like that, but also I think the idea of the family probably goes through all the countries.
 The idea of keeping the family home.
 The respect for the mother and the father.
 The eldest son.